suzybee1987/ms1-ali-shiatsu/README.md

 ### **Colours**

 As the site purpose is about relaxation and massage the colour scheme used is adapted to suit with what the user would expect of this kind of site.
-It features complementary blue, green and purple colours that also stand out to make the content easy to read.
+It features complementary blue, green and purple colours that also stand out to make the content easy to read when teamed with a white contrast.

 The colours chosen are:

 ![Coolors Palette](assets/images/ms1-coolors.png.png)

 Format: [Coolors Palette](https://coolors.co/5b76a0-299491-45b0ae-827aa2-f5f9fd)

-These colours compliment each other well and are not too striking, in keeping with what the user expects.
+These colours complement each other well and are not too striking, in keeping with what the user expects.

 ### **Imagery**

 Images can be found in [assets](assets/images) and feature Shin Tai massages being performed, a profile of the business owner and continue with the relaxing theme of the site.
 Some of the images have been sourced from [Unsplash](https://unsplash.com/) and are free to use if credited and others were provided by the business owner.

-### Video

--index.html
-  - The [Massage Demonstration Video](https://youtu.be/aLYgPbQXyGw) is performed by Saul Goodman who came up with the Shin Tai blend of massage.
+The images were chosen because they show the massage being given and give the user an idea of what to expect straight away.

 ### **Wireframes**